 As previously noted, net position restricted for pension benefits may serve over time as a useful indication of the System's financial position.
-The System's assets exceeded its liabilities at the close of the fiscal year 2022 by \$1,562,187,480.
+The System's assets exceeded its liabilities at the close of the fiscal year 2023 by \$1,683,312,950.
 All of the net position is restricted to meet the System's ongoing obligations to plan participants and their beneficiaries.

-In fiscal year 2022, the System's restricted fiduciary net position, representing assets available to pay current and future member pension benefits, decreased by 9.76 percent largely due to volatility and fluctuations lowering performance of the global investment markets; while in 2021, the System's restricted fiduciary net position increased by 27.22 percent due to strong performance of the global investment markets (See Table 1); and also, due largely to volatility and fluctuations lowering performance in the investment markets in 2020, the System's restricted fiduciary net position decreased by 1.35 percent.
+In fiscal year 2023, the System's restricted fiduciary net position, representing assets available to pay current and future member pension benefits, increased by 7.75 percent due to strong performance of the investment markets; while in 2022, the System's restricted fiduciary net position decreased by 9.76 percent largely due to declines in the global investment markets (See Table 1); and also, due to strong investment performance in 2021, the System's restricted fiduciary net position increased by 27.22 percent.

-In order to determine whether the \$1.562 billion in net position will be sufficient to meet future obligations, the System's independent actuary performed an actuarial valuation as of June 30, 2022.
+In order to determine whether the \$1.683 billion in net position will be sufficient to meet future obligations, the System's independent actuary performed an actuarial valuation as of June 30, 2023.
 The result of this valuation determines what future contributions by plan members and the City of Fresno are needed to pay all expected future benefits.
 The valuation takes into account the Retirement Board's (the Board) funding policy which includes a provision to smooth the impact of market volatility by spreading each year's gains or losses over five years.